microdotblog/help.micro.blog/_posts/2017-10-15-mac-version.md

 If you're using a Micro.blog-hosted weblog, you can use File → New Post to start a new blog post.
 If you're using WordPress or another server, first open the preferences window and enter your web site URL to set it up for posting within the app.

 ## Version history

+### 2.0.3 --- November 21, 2020

+* Updated for new "Apple Silicon" M1-based Macs.
+* Fixed selecting main timeline window when clicking on new post window.

 ### 2.0.2 --- October 5, 2020